-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Himes is shown as a purple triangle. (analysis methodology)
+Himes is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Himes sponsors bills primarily in these issue areas:

-From Jan 2009 to Feb 2016, Himes missed 81 of 5,231 roll call votes, which is 1.5%.
-This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
-ProPublica has tracked 25 explanations for these missed votes.
+From Jan 2009 to May 2022, Himes missed 128 of 8,635 roll call votes, which is 1.5%.
+This is on par with the median of 2.1% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|